Sharon Springs, New York

-Since the middle-to-late 1980s, Sharon Springs has gained increased local attention and prominence in Schoharie County.
+Since the mid- to late-1980s, Sharon Springs has gained increased local attention and prominence in Schoharie County.
 Entrepreneurs from outside the region started businesses and restored its structures, prompting regional and New York City media to track the progress.
 It has gained the attention of Korean spa investors, but their plans are currently unrealized.
 Sharon Springs was recently featured on a cable reality television series, and provided a backdrop for a memoir.
 The company Sharon Springs, Inc. has begun work on the baths and allowed for people to book stays online at the village's Roseboro Hotel.

 Significance

 Sharon Springs is recognized by both the National Register of Historic Places as well as New York State's Register of Historic Places as a historic spa village.
 Many of its historic spa-related structures were added to the National Register of Historic Places in 1994 as the Sharon Springs Historic District.
 At one time, mineral springs were used for medical treatments and in the summers wealthy families from New York City would travel up to Sharon Springs for the spas.
 From 1836 to 1860, several large hotels were built in the village, though today they are abandoned.
 The collection of fully and partially restored 19th century structures and ruins can be accessed year-round.

 The most famous of the springs in the Village is the so-called Gardner Spring, which was owned by the owner of the Pavilion Hotel.
-As reported in the New York Times on 30 August 1875:
+As reported in the New York Times on August 30, 1875: